JamesPImes/pyTRS/documentation/config.md

 tract1.lots_qqs      # -> ['L1', 'L2', 'L3']
 ```

 `'NE'` as it appears in the text in these examples is __intended__ as the "Northeast Quarter" but can't be recognized as such without `'clean_qq'`.

 The reason for this is to avoid a ton of unwanted false matches in real-world data.
 That is, we don't want to interpret `'The west one hundred feet of the SW/4'` as `'The west oNE¼ hundred feet of the SW/4'` (i.e. the SW/4 __and__ the NE/4, which would happen under `'clean_qq'` parsing).
+Similarly, we don't want to interpret `'...beginning 285 feet due west from the NE corner ...'` as `'... from the NE¼ corner...'`.

+On the other hand, `'NE/4'` or `'NE4'` would both match as the "Northeast Quarter" (with or without `'clean_qq'`) due to the context added by the `'/4'` or `'4'`.

-(Aliquot recognition of short but common abbreviations is an area for improvement in future versions.)
+*(Aliquot recognition of short but common abbreviations is an area for improvement in future versions.)*

 #### Control the granularity (or 'depth') of aliquot parsing with `qq_depth`, `qq_depth_min`, and/or `qq_depth_max`